Cobalt-II/battle-simulator/README.md

 ![download](https://user-images.githubusercontent.com/97923189/211421062-736f0d3d-862b-4ecd-a12e-5e8975bcd5b9.png)

 2/20/23:
 Added the summoner unit, will summon a base unit every second.
+Additionally, because of this change, the new summon ability has been added.

+2/20/23 (patch):
+Fixed the summoner unit not spawning entities after a battle pause and continue.